Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel: Introduction

-To verify the effectiveness of our method, we conduct experiments on multiple environments ranging from small-scale classic control tasks to high-dimensional MinAtar games~\cite{young19minatar} and DeepMind Control Suite~\cite{tunyasuvunakool2020}.
-The agent is trained in the nominal environment and tested in environments with perturbed transitions.
-Since our method is agnostic to the underlying RL algorithm, we can easily plug it into a double DQN~\cite{ddqn} agent for discrete-action environments or a SAC~\cite{DBLP:conf/icml/HaarnojaZAL18} agent for continuous-action environments.
-Experiment results demonstrate that with our method, the learned policy suffers from less performance degradation when the transition kernel is perturbed.
+To verify the effectiveness of our method, we conduct experiments on multiple environments ranging from small-scale classic control tasks to high-dimensional DeepMind Control tasks~\citep{tunyasuvunakool2020}.
+The agent is trained on the nominal environment and tested in environments with perturbed transitions.
+Since our method is agnostic to the underlying RL algorithm, we showcase the applicability of our method on top of different non-robust algorithms.
+Experiment results demonstrate that with our method, the learned policy suffers from less performance degradation when the transition kernel is perturbed, even when the perturbation is situated within an uncertainty set that is either coupled or non-KL based.

-In summary, our paper makes the following contributions: \begin{itemize} \item To learn robust policies in RMDPs, we propose to approximately simulate the adversarial transition kernel, rather than regularizing the learning process.
-This opens up a new paradigm for learning robust policies in RMDPs. \item We theoretically characterize the adversarial kernel under the KL uncertainty set, which is amenable to approximate simulation for environments with large state spaces. \item Our method is not tied to a particular RL algorithm and can be easily integrated with any deep RL method.
-This flexibility translates to the good scalability of our method in complex high-dimensional domains such as MinAtar and DeepMind Control Suite.
-To the best of our knowledge, our work is the first among related works in RMDPs that enjoys such flexibility. \end{itemize}
+In summary, our paper makes the following contributions: \begin{itemize}[leftmargin=15pt] \item To learn robust policies in RMDPs, we propose to approximately simulate the ``worst" transition kernel, instead of regularizing the learning process.
+This opens up a new paradigm for learning robust policies in RMDPs. \item We theoretically characterize the ``worst" kernel for KL uncertainty sets, which is amenable to approximate simulation for environments with large state spaces. \item Our method is not tied to a particular RL algorithm and can be easily integrated with any deep RL method.
+This flexibility translates to the good scalability of our method in complex high-dimensional domains.
+To the best of our knowledge, our work is the first that enjoys such flexibility among related works in RMDPs. \end{itemize}